Roman Catholic Diocese of Jeonju

 The Diocese of Jeonju (Dioecesis Ieoniuensis) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in South Korea.
-It is in the ecclesiastical province of the metropolitan Archdiocese of Gwangju, yet depends on the missionary Roman Congregation for the Evangelization of Peoples.
+It is in the ecclesiastical province of the metropolitan Archdiocese of Gwangju, yet depends on the missionary Dicastery for Evangelization.

 Its cathedra is in the Joongang Cathedral of the Sacred Heart of Jesus, in the episcopal see of Jeonju 전주시, Jeollabuk-do 전라북도.
 It also has a former cathedral, now Jeondong Church of the Sacred Heart of Jesus, in Jeonju.
 Both are named for the Sacred Heart of Jesus.